gofynd/fdk-client-swift/documentation/platform/THEME.md

-Retrieve a list of available fonts.
+Font is a collection of characters with a similar design.
+Use this API to retrieve a list of website fonts.

 *Returned Response:*